eerimoq/moblin/README.md

     (never upside down).
 - Portrait.
   - UI in portrait, but video in landscape.
 To be improved.
+- Background streaming.
+  - With audio.
+  - Video will be a freezed frame as video cannot be captured in background.

 ## Apple Watch companion app